cessda/cessda.guidelines.public/cdc/new-endpoint.md

 Once the chosen tool has been installed and configured as an OAI-PMH repository, it can be validated using a free to use service such as [OVAL BASE](http://oval.base-search.net).

-## 2. Add study level metadata files to the repositoryâ€™s document store
+## 2. Add study level metadata files to the repositoryÕs document store

 The CESSDA Data Catalogue can only harvest XML in either DDI 1.2.2 or DDI 2.5 format.
 In either case, the DDI XML files that should be compliant with the